Chibs5/Java-for-Android-Coursera/README.md

 # Java-for-Android-Coursera
-NJotes on related to the coourse
+Notes related to the coourse